khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-in-code.md

 }
 ```

-This can be cumbersome if you only need to add a few classes (like in this example) but makes things a lot cleaner when you need to add multiple utilities to one element.
+This can be cumbersome if you only need to add a few classes (like in this example), but it makes things cleaner when you need to add multiple utilities to one element.

-## CSS Custom Properties
+## CSS custom properties

-Our utility classes should do 90% of what you need but sometimes you need something a little more bespoke.
-For those 10% of cases, CSS sustom properties (AKA CSS variables) allow you to use design tokens in a more flexible manner.
-For example, if we wanted to change the caret color of an input (don't actually do this), we can still use design tokens like so:
+Utility classes should do 90% of what's desired, but sometimes you need something a little more bespoke.
+For those 10% of cases, CSS custom properties (also known as CSS variables) allow you to use design tokens in a more flexible manner.
+For example, to change the caret color of an input (don't actually do this), use design tokens like so:

 ```css
 .exampleInput {